Table of Contents

 - Strong restriction of sensory capabilities, such as hearing and visual disorders

-Illnesses or implications include fractures near the hip joint, surgery on hips and knees with total-endoprostheses, as well as amputations which are triggered by peripheral arterial occlusive disease, or diabetes-induced vascular disease.
-Thus, in order to carry out a patient assessment, a team comprised of various disciplines is required.
+Illnesses to be considered in the geriatric population include fractures near the hip joint, hip and knee surgeries with total endoprostheses, as well as amputations triggered by peripheral arterial occlusive disease, or diabetes-induced vascular disease.
+Thus, a multidisciplinary team is required to carry out a patient assessment.

-Depending on the actions required, entire diagnostics and treatment teams may also be involved.
-This includes measures of care, physiotherapy, movement therapy, occupational therapy and speech therapy, as is required with swallowing disorders, for example.
+Depending on the requirements, entire diagnostics and treatment teams may also be involved.
+This includes measures of care, physiotherapy, occupational therapy, and speech therapy, as is required with swallowing disorders, for example.
 In addition, it may be necessary to include neuropsychological and psychotherapeutic methods, as well as social counseling.

 Patients should be independent for as long as possible.
-This involves autonomous food intake, the ability to dress and undress by themselves, the ability to move around their own home, and the ability to cope with their own structured daily routine.
+This involves autonomous food intake, the ability to dress and undress by themselves, the ability to move around their own homes, and the ability to cope with a self-designed daily routine.

-Contextual factors include all information concerning the personal background of the patient.
-This includes all environmental factors, as well as personal factors, as long as they affect the physical, mental or emotional constitution of the affected person.
-Environmental factors refer to the way the person organizes their life.
-These are physical, social and attitudinal factors, and include the support the patient receives, and their values and convictions.
+Contextual factors include all information concerning the background of the patient.
+This includes all environmental factors and personal factors, as long as they affect the physical, mental, or emotional constitution of the affected person.
+Environmental factors refer to the way the patient organizes his/her life.
+These are physical, social, and attitudinal factors, and include the support the patient receives, and their values and convictions.

-Personal factors mainly comprise all essential facts concerning the person, such as age, level of education and profession.
+Personal factors mainly comprise all essential facts concerning the person, such as age, level of education, and profession.
 Furthermore, habits play an important role, as do life experiences and character.
-The patient’s upbringing and conflict behavior are also of importance.
+The patient’s upbringing and conflict behavior are also crucial.
 Finally, general health issues and physical fitness, as well as lifestyle, play important roles in the assessment of a patient.

-If positive context factors exist, they can have a positive impact on existing impairments, which has a positive effect on rehabilitation; therefore, it is necessary to examine which positive context factors may be involved in the treatment.
-In this context, we talk of the resource context of rehabilitation.
-Respectively, negative contextual factors can have a disturbing influence on the course of rehabilitation.
+If positive contextual factors exist, they can have a positive impact on existing impairments, and this has a positive effect on rehabilitation.
+Therefore, it is necessary to examine which positive contextual factors may be involved in the treatment; this refers to the resource context of rehabilitation.
+Contrarily, negative contextual factors can negatively influence the course of rehabilitation.

 Requirements for Rehabilitation